 A graduate of Rutgers University, Teresa has a professional background directing non-profit organizations, expertise in social services, and the spectrum of equine assisted therapies for people with disabilities.
 She brings dedication and enthusiasm to every aspect of the job, and enjoys being a part of the collaborative environment at HOH.
 She has competed, trained, coached, and owned horses for decades.
 Teresa’s goals are to enhance HOH’s capabilities and expand our multi-disciplinary programs.
-Teresa feels that equine therapy is a wonderful way for participants to achieve their goals, and the reason we love being a part of Horses of Hope Oregon.

 Our trained and highly skilled staff are committed to use their expertise to make your involvement in these programs a success!